kumarvv/mobile-flashcards/README.md

 ```$bash
 yarn start
 ```
+2. Follow the instructions to open the app in iOS or Android simulators / devices.

 ## Create React App
 This project was bootstrapped with Create React Native App.
 You can find more information on how to perform common tasks here.